 Researchers at NIMH that specialize in Mood Disorders seek through RESEARCH STUDIES to:

-- DEVELOP medications that rapidly decrease symptoms of depression
+- DEVELOP medications that rapidly decrease symptoms of depression and suicide

 - IDENTIFY biological characteristics (biomarkers)